fturibiof/pokedex_abbeal/README.md

+# How to run

+Run `npm install` to install dependencies

+Run `npm dev` to run it

+Open http://localhost:5173/ in your browser

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.